 - 1. Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism leading to terrorism. - 2.
 Extremism is defined by the Government in the Prevent Strategy as: Vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
 We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas. - 3.
-Extremism is defined by the Crown Prosecution Service as The demonstration of unacceptable behaviour by using any means or medium to express views which: - Encourage, justify, or glorify terrorist violence in furtherance of beliefs; - Seek to provoke others to terrorist acts; - Encourage other serious criminal activity or seek to provoke others to serious criminal acts; or - Foster hatred which might lead to inter-community violence in the UK. - 4.
+Extremism is the promotion or advancement of an ideology based on violence, hatred or intolerance, that aims to: - negate or destroy the fundamental rights and freedoms of others; or - undermine, overturn or replace the UK's system of liberal parliamentary democracy and democratic rights; or - intentionally create a permissive environment for others to achieve the results the above points. - We are aware the types of behaviours that are indicative of the kind of promotion or advancement relevant to the definition and are an important guide to its application.
+New definition of extremism (2024) - GOV.UK - 4.
 There is no such thing as a "typical extremist": those who become involved in extremist actions come from a range of backgrounds and experiences, and most individuals, even those who hold radical views, do not become involved in violent extremist activity. - 5.
 Pupils may become susceptible to radicalisation through a range of social, personal, and environmental factors it is known that violent extremists exploit vulnerabilities in individuals to drive a wedge between them and their families and communities.
 It is vital that school staff can recognise those vulnerabilities. - 6.
-Indicators of vulnerability include: - Identity Crisis the pupil is distanced from their cultural/religious heritage and experiences discomfort about their place in society. - Personal Crisis the student/pupil may be experiencing family tensions; a sense of isolation; and low self-esteem; they may have dissociated from their existing friendship group and become involved with a new and different group of friends; they may be searching for answers to questions about identity, faith and belonging. - Personal Circumstances migration; local community tensions; and events affecting the pupil's country or region of origin may contribute to a sense of grievance that is triggered by personal experience of racism or discrimination or aspects of Government policy. - Unmet Aspirations the pupil may have perceptions of injustice; a feeling of failure; rejection of civic life. - Experiences of Criminality which may include involvement with criminal groups, imprisonment, and poor resettlement/reintegration. - Special Educational Need students/pupils may experience difficulties with social interaction, empathy with others, understanding the consequences of their actions and awareness of the motivations of others.
+Indicators of vulnerability include: - Identity Crisis the pupil is distanced from their cultural/religious heritage and experiences discomfort about their place in society. - Personal Crisis the pupil may be experiencing family tensions; a sense of isolation; and low self-esteem; they may have dissociated from their existing friendship group and become involved with a new and different group of friends; they may be searching for answers to questions about identity, faith and belonging. - Personal Circumstances migration; local community tensions; and events affecting the pupil's country or region of origin may contribute to a sense of grievance that is triggered by personal experience of racism or discrimination or aspects of Government policy. - Unmet Aspirations the pupil may have perceptions of injustice; a feeling of failure; rejection of civic life. - Experiences of Criminality which may include involvement with criminal groups, imprisonment, and poor resettlement/ reintegration.